Kushner's economic plan for Mideast peace faces broad Arab rejection

 Azzam Huneidi, deputy head of Jordan’s Muslim Brotherhood, the country’s main opposition said: “The economic plan is the sale of Palestine under the banner of prosperity in return for peace and with no land being returned ... and with the bulk of the funds shouldered by Gulf Arab states ...
 A deal with Arab money.”

-Kushner’s economic proposals will be discussed at a U.S.-led gathering on June 25-26.
+Kushner’s economic proposals will be discussed at the U.S.-led gathering in Bahrain this week.
 The Palestinian Authority is boycotting and the White House did not invite the Israeli government.

 U.S.-allied Gulf Arab states, including Saudi Arabia and the United Arab Emirates, will take part along with officials from Egypt, Jordan and Morocco.
 Lebanon and Iraq will not attend.